nachomacho321/BIS15W2021_GRAI/README.md

 # BIS15W2021_GRAI

 Hello.
 My name is [Gurshan Rai](mailto:gsrai@ucdavis.edu).
-I am a Freshman Undeclared Life Sciences student at the University of California at Davis from Novato, California.
-Please email anytime if you wish to contact me.
-I will respond in due time.
+Please email if you any questions about the work I have listed on this page!